 Neuro optometrists diagnose and treat vision problems caused by brain injuries, diseases, or disorders.
 They use various techniques and tools to assess and improve their patient’s visual function and performance.

-In my case, Neuro optometry gave me the first diagnosis recognizing ECT as a cause of my visual processing disabilities.
-Neurological optometrists don’t seem to be influenced by ECT politics like psychologists and mental health professionals.
-Finding visual problems through these tests can help with recovery.
+In my case, neuro-optometry gave me the first diagnosis recognizing ECT as a cause of my visual processing disabilities.
+Neurooptometrists don’t seem to be influenced by ECT politics like other medical and mental health specialists are.
+Diagnosing and treating visual problems can help with recovery in many ways.

 Looking back, I would have prioritized vision therapy over speech and occupational therapies.
-Vision therapy would have been more helpful by improving weaknesses that limited how much I could improve in school and with other therapies.
+Vision therapy would have been more helpful by improving weaknesses that limited my ability to improve in school and rehab.

 Learn about vision assessments for ECT injury.